Niklas974/beautiful-jekyll/_posts/2019-11-02-tajikistan2.md

 In Khalai Khum the whole group met up and we filled the guesthouses' garage with two German, two Austrian, two Polish, one Russian and one Dutch registered bike.
 As we were riding at different speeds, we decided to split up in the morning.
-I grouped up with the Austrian Guy and Natasha from Russia and we continued up the river that separates Tajikistan from Afghanistan towards Khorough
+I grouped up with the Austrian guy and Natasha from Russia and we continued up the river that separates Tajikistan from Afghanistan towards Khorough
 We were told that we should not camp in this area as occasionally some Afghans were shooting across the river, but I'm not sure if that was just a myth.
 A few times we met some Tajik soldier patrolling the area but otherwise it was a rather uneventful ride at a mostly gravel road.
-As the northern and southern route from Dushanbe meet back up at Khalai Khum, the route we were now riding is also heavily used by lorries which do not like to break for bikers.
+As the northern and southern route from Dushanbe meet back up at Khalai Khum, the route we were now riding is also heavily used by lorries which do not like to brake for bikers.
 We thus tried to watch far ahead and waited in safe spots in order to not be surprised by an oncoming lorry in one of the steep corners, especially as there was a steep cliff into the river, just right of the road.
 Just before Khorugh we met the group of the faster riders who had been stopped and invited to a wedding party.
 They were already drunk.
 They had decided to go up Bartang valley, which is supposed to be very difficult to ride and which I did not dare to take, not the least because I did not want to slow down the more experienced riders.
 In Khorugh the three of us met up with Claudia and Peter who also stayed at the Pamir lodge hostel (the hostel were all the overlanders seem to meet in Khorugh).